edburns/azure-dev-docs/articles/java/migration/migrate-weblogic-to-virtual-machines.md

 ### Account for logging

+Use the integration with Elastic on Azure provided by the Oracle WebLogic Server offers in Azure Marketplace.
+This is the easiest way to account for logging.
+A complete tutorial is provided in [Tutorial: Migrate a WebLogic Server cluster to Azure with Elastic on Azure as the logging solution](migrate-weblogic-with-elk.md).
+You can see the list of offers in the overview article [What is Oracle WebLogic Server on Azure?](/azure/virtual-machines/workloads/oracle/oracle-weblogic)

-The existing logging configuration should be carried over when the domain is migrated.
-For more information, see [Configure java.util.logging logger levels](https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-server/12.2.1.4/wlach/taskhelp/logging/ConfigureJavaLoggingLevels.html) and [Configuring Log Files and Filtering Log Messages for Oracle WebLogic Server](https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-server/12.2.1.4/wllog/index.html)
+If the Elastic integration is not appropriate, the existing logging configuration should be carried over when the domain is migrated.
+For more information, see [Configure java.util.logging logger levels](https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-server/12.2.1.4/wlach/taskhelp/logging/ConfigureJavaLoggingLevels.html) and [Configuring Log Files and Filtering Log Messages for Oracle WebLogic Server](https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-server/12.2.1.4/wllog/index.html).

 ### Migrating your application(s)